SunTheCourier/Splatoon-2-Meme-Mod/README.md

 ****1.**** Install LayeredFS.<br>

 ****2.**** Download latest from [releases](https://github.com/SunTheCourier/Splatoon-2-Meme-ROM-hack/releases) and place game files under /atmosphere/titles/"TitleID"/ , where "TitleID" is the title id for your region.
-You can find a list below.<br>
+(You can find a list below.
+Octo Expansion uses a sperate title id to load files from the normal one.)<br>